Ford EcoSport vs Jetour T2

 The Bottom Line

-T2 has a slight advantage, but EcoSport remains highly competitive.
+T2 has a modest catalogue-index lead, while EcoSport remains close.

 Where They Actually Differ